italia/Satosa-Saml2Spid/README.md

 https://localhost:10000/Saml2/metadata
 ````

-Enter in the container for inspection ... it could be usefull
+Enter in the container for inspection ... it could be useful
 ````
 docker exec -it $(docker container ls | grep saml2spid | awk -F' ' {'print $1'}) /bin/sh
 ````